dreidenbaugh/arduino-temperature-logger/README.md

 When the Arduino loses power or resets, all data in the SRAM is lost.
 Fortunately, the Arduino also has electrically erasable programmable read-only memory (EEPROM), in which data stored is not lost on resets.
-Because the EEPROM has a limited number of read/write s, it would not be practical to record every sample in the EEPROM.
+Because the EEPROM has a limited number of read/writes, it would not be practical to record every sample in the EEPROM.
 However, for cases where it is necessary to reset the Arduino after recording samples but before transferring the data to the serial monitor (e.g.,